 Equipment (skis with bindings, boots, poles)

-Cross country ski equipment can be bought locally at REI (Pittsburgh), Route 31 Board and Ski (Somerset), 3riversoutdoorFindley Lake Sporting Goods (Findley Lake, NY - near Erie), and through PACCSA's resale page.
+Cross country ski equipment can be bought locally at REI (Pittsburgh), Route 31 Board and Ski (Somerset), 3riversoutdoor and Findley Lake Sporting Goods (Findley Lake, NY - near Erie).
+Good deals could be found also on Ebay and Craigslist.

 Equipment can be rented by the day from the concession at Laurel Ridge State Park, and by the day or by the season from Thrifty Ski Rental (Donegal, PA).

-Whitegrass (Davis, WV) has a "buy once and get a no charge trade up until adult sizes" deal for children.
+White Grass (Davis, WV) has a "buy once and get a no charge trade up until adult sizes" deal for children.

 The Bunny group (5-6 years old) skis without poles, which allows them to develop proper balance skills on skis.
 Younger Jackrabbits (7-10 years old) will also ski without poles for at least the first few sessions.
 When the older kids join the Track Attack skate group (10-16 years old), they will also need a set of skate skis and skating-length poles.
 We also recommend "combi" style boots for Track Attack, which can be used for both skate and classic classic skiing.